akkeris/docs/getting-started.md

-# Akkeris

-### Step-by-step guides for deploying your first app and mastering akkeris.
+## Step-by-step guides for deploying your first app and mastering akkeris.

 ---